MatteoScianna/Xylella-Diffusion/README.md

 **[15]** Almeida, Rodrigo PP, et al. "Vector transmission of Xylella fastidiosa: applying fundamental knowledge to generate disease management strategies."
 Annals of the Entomological Society of America 98.6 (2005): 775-786.

 **[16]** Rielli, Daniele.
 Il Fuoco Invisibile - Storia umana di un disastro naturale.
 Rizzoli, 2023.

+**[17]** EFSA Panel on Plant Health (PLH).
+"Scientific opinion on the risks to plant health posed by Xylella fastidiosa in the EU territory, with the identification and evaluation of risk reduction options."
+Efsa Journal 13.1 (2015): 3989.